What is a CPHR?

 You should aim to renew the agreement by the date your existing agreement ends.
 However, in the event of this being problematic, you can apply for an extension to your existing agreement with your CPHR BC & Yukon up to August 2025.
 All renewal agreements must be completed by August 2025 at the latest.

-As a representative of a Post-Secondary Institution (PSI) with an existing accreditation agreement, how do I work out how long our students and graduates have to apply for the NKE exemption?
+As a representative of a Post-Secondary Institution (PSI) with an existing accreditation agreement, how do I work out how long our students and graduates have to apply for the NKE waiver?

-Going forward, graduates of accredited programs after January 1, 2022 will have five years from their graduation date to apply for the NKE exemption.
+Going forward, graduates of accredited programs after January 1, 2022 will have five years from their graduation date to apply for the NKE waiver.

 CPHR Competency Framework